Unique Things to Do in Myrtle Beach

 We’re not sure what you were thinking, but we’re referring to learning the shag dance, South Carolina’s state dance, and Myrtle Beach is considered its birthplace.
 If you’d like to try it for yourself, the longstanding Fat Harold’s Beach Club on Main Street in North Myrtle Beach spins beach music and teaches shag dance classes weekly.

 There are a couple of ways for car lovers to get their fix in Myrtle Beach.
 Wheels of Yesteryear is stocked with wall-to-wall vintage and classic cars.
-And, if you’re visiting the beach in the spring, the Run to the Sun Car Show takes up rows and rows and acres of classic cars and hot rods near the oceanfront from March 16 to 18.
+And, if you’re visiting the beach in the spring, the Run to the Sun Car Show takes up rows and rows and acres of classic cars and hot rods near the oceanfront in mid-March.

 Huntington Beach State Park in Murrells Inlet is home to Atalaya Castle, which dates back to 1931.
 The castle, boasting Spanish-style architecture, was the mastermind of Archer Huntington and served as the winter residence for him and his wife, sculpture artist Anna Huntington.
 You’ll be wowed at each turn of this tour.